Itchy: He's totally in my face!

 - Hollyleaf's behavior was whitewashed at least once (in the Ultimate Guide): her murder of Ashfur was described as an accident where she didn't mean to fatally wound him, he fell into the stream himself, her self-imposed exile from the Clan was due to guilt, and her motivations were basically fear and being overwhelmed by the secret.
 In the book where it actually happened, her brother saw in her memories that she intentionally tried to kill Ashfur, she even stated that she threw his body in the stream to hide it, she ran from the Clan because they wouldn't view the murder as her doing "the right thing", and her motivations were more along the lines of Knight Templar/Black and White Insanity.

-- In Harry Potter, Lily Potter gets this by virtually every character who ever knew her, and the only people who don't sing her praises are driven by jealousy (Petunia) or evil (the Malfoys, Voldemort), with everyone talking about how kind, clever, beautiful, talented and overall amazing she was.
+- Lily Potter gets this by virtually every character who ever knew her, and the only people who don't sing her praises are driven by jealousy (Petunia) or evil (the Malfoys, Voldemort), with everyone talking about how kind, clever, beautiful, talented and overall amazing she was.
 While James has his virtues and flaws examined in close detail over the course of the series, particularly pertaining to Snape, Lily has no flaws and is shown to be right in every single situation she's involved in during flashbacks or secondhand accounts, such as calling James out for being a showboating bully or Snape's obsession with the Dark Arts and Lack of Empathy towards any Muggleborn who isn't her.
-She is consistently described as extremely talented, intelligent, attractive and just overall this amazing, saint-like person.
+She is consistently described as extremely talented, intelligent, attractive, and just overall this amazing, saint-like person.
 Even J.K Rowling describes her as "a bit of a catch".

 - Once it became clear that Ginny was the other half of the series's Official Couple, the narrative seemingly couldn't stop telling us how clever, skilled, kind, and funny she was.
 About the only skill we're told she has and that she consistently demonstrates is being good at Quidditch (and even many of those matches happen offscreen, as Quidditch was The Artifact by that point).